-A collection of e-mails, events, et cetera pertaining to Professor Thom's Bar at 219 Second Avenue (between 13th and 14th Sts.) in New York City and baseball.
+A collection of e-mails, events, et cetera pertaining to New England Baseball.

 Wednesday, April 20, 2011

 RED SOX ANNOUNCE PREPARATIONS FOR 2012 CELEBRATION OF FENWAY PARK’S 100TH ANNIVERSARY

 For Immediate Release

 RED SOX ANNOUNCE PREPARATIONS FOR 2012 CELEBRATION OF

 Club Invites Fans and Community to Join Planning Effort

 BOSTON, MA—The Red Sox today provided fans with a preview of preparations for the celebration of Fenway Park’s 100th Anniversary in 2012.
 As preparations begin, the Club invited all Red Sox fans to join the planning process by sharing their ideas, suggestions, stories and memorabilia.
 The announcement was made 99 years to the date of the first Major League baseball game played at Fenway Park, on April 20, 1912.